There are different types of urinary incontinence. You can have stress incontinence, urge incontinence, and overflow incontinence to name a few.

 There are many different causes for urinary incontinence in women.
 It can occur during and after pregnancy, in women with strong core muscles, women with low back pain and often occurs as women age.
 If you find yourself with urinary incontinence after a trauma, you should seek immediate medical attention to rule out any underlying neurological dysfunctions, such as cauda equina syndrome.
 Often it is a result of weakening pelvic floor muscles and structural dysfunctions such as joint alignment problems or scar tissue adhered to the bladder.

-How can a Physical Therapist help me with my Urinary Incontinence?
 Physical therapy can help urinary incontinence in several different ways.
-Often, there is a structural dysfunction that has changed the pelvic floor muscles ability to contract effectively.
-This can be misalignments of the coccyx, sacrum, pubic ramus, ileums and/or scar tissue within the abdominal contents.
+Often, there is a structural dysfunction that has changed the pelvic floor muscle’s ability to contract effectively.
+This can be misalignments of the coccyx, sacrum, pubic ramus, ileums, and/or scar tissue within the abdominal contents.
 We can assess and treat these dysfunctions and follow it up with appropriate strengthening exercises.
 The exercises are targeted to activate your deep core muscles that are usually ignored with traditional abdominal exercises.
 We here at EHS are always assessing your posture as well and will most likely make corrections to ensure you have the most efficient posture that will continue and aid in your healing process.